 Hopefully, after digesting this, you’ve gained at least one new knowledge nugget about protein’s prolific importance—and are ready to add these high-protein foods to your diet actually starting… NOW!

-Good sources of protein include animal meats, dairy products, fish, and legumes.
-Most nuts, seeds, and whole grains contain protein, just in smaller quantities, as well as veggies in even smaller amounts.
+The highest protein foods include animal meats, dairy products, fish, and legumes.
+Most nuts, seeds, and whole grains contain some protein, just in smaller quantities, as well as veggies in even smaller amounts.

 Can you get enough protein each day from plant protein only?